palvaro/CSE138-Fall20/assignment4.md

 Notice, though, that the relation between **B1** and **A2** is non-trivial and is only known via the process, Client2.
 The key-value store, then, requires some extra help from Client2 to make the correct association in the form of a **causal-context**.
 Client2 must piggyback the causal context with requests for B1 and A2 to convey the necessary information for the key-value store to relate these events as B1 → A2.

-(todo: begins) More specifically, **causal-context** should represent the history of the data operations, which means when sending the request, the client has already witnessed all the events carried by **causal-context**.
+More specifically, **causal-context** should represent the history of the data operations, which means when sending the request, the client has already witnessed all the events carried by **causal-context**.
 The new **causal-context** should carry the events from the old one as well as the event(s) witnessed by the current data operation.

 In the Alice and Bob example, suppose a database contains two replicas: R1 and R2.
 Alice sends **Write(A="Bob smells")** (aka **E1**) to R1.
 The response to Bob **Read(A)** from Replica1 should carry **causal-context** like: *Bob knows that Alice writes "Bob smells"*.
 Bob sends **Write(B="F you Alice")** together with **causal-context** to R2.
 Then Carol comes along and reads **B="F you Alice"** from R2.
 Carol wants to know what happened to Alice by sending **Read(A)** to R2.
 R2 may return:

 - R2 has received the gossip about **E1**.
 Carol will read *Bob smells*.

 - Alice writes something else like **Write(A="Bob still smells")** (aka **E2**), we will get the happens before relationship **E1 → E2** saying *Alice writes "Bob still smells" after writing "Bob smells"*. **E2** can be sent to R2 directly from Alice (Alice -> R2) or through gossip (Alice -> R1, R1 -> R2).
 Carol will read *Bob still smells*.

 - In some cases (e.g. network partitions), R2 is unable to receive the gossip about **E1**.
 Carol's read will fail since from R2's prospective, the value of **A** that Carol asks for **must be** based on the witness of **E1**.
-R2 should return "Unable to satisfy request", which will be discussed later (todo: ends)
+R2 should return "Unable to satisfy request", which will be discussed later.

 Your team is free to implement the causal context in a variety of ways, since it will also depend on how the consistency protocol is implemented.
 All clients are required to receive a causal context in a response from the key-value store and include it in the next request to the key-value store.